~ By Duncan Haughey

 Don't let risks sneak up and derail your project.

 By definition, projects have a finite life.
-A unclosed project will continue to consume resources.
-At the end of a project agree with the customer whether you have met the critical success factors.
+A project will continue to consume resources until it is closed.
+At the end of a project, agree with the customer whether you have met the critical success factors.
 Ask them to sign-off, otherwise fix any areas of deficiency.
-I like to use a customer acceptance form, which I lodge with the PMO.
+I like to use a customer acceptance form, which I lodge with our Project Management Office.
 At this point, you may like to ask your customer to fill out a customer satisfaction survey.
-They may have valuable information that will help you improve for future projects.
+They could have valuable information that will help you improve for future projects.

 Manjeet Singh, in his 'Quick Guide to Project Management', saysDuring the closing process, you formally accept the deliverables and shut down the project or its phases.
 You will also review the project and its results with your team and other stakeholders of the project.
 At the end of the project, you will produce a formal project closure document, and a project evaluation report.

-The job of project manager is a challenging one; however, it need not be stressful if you follow these ten golden rules.
-Good luck in surviving life as a project manager!
+The job of project manager is a challenging one.
+However, it need not be stressful, if you follow these ten golden rules.